itsToggle/trakt-scraper/README.md

-# trakt-scraper
+# Trakt-Scraper

 A Powershell script to manage your media collection through trakt, with torrent and filehoster scraping and debrid support.

-This script is not going to be maintained.
 Im not a professional programmer.
 This script is only ment as a starting point for very bored people who want a completely costomizable alternative to radarr/sonarr/flexget.

+# Disclaimer:

+    Im not responsible for what content you download, as this script only has the capacity to act as a middle man between different services.
+    The script itself does not provide the ability search for media content.
+The script itself does not provide the ability to download media content.
+    It only connects different services.
+This project is ment as a fun way to explore the programming of API's.

-What it does:
+# What it does:

     1. trakt:
                - Your trakt collection is monitored for newly released content.